 September 2017 was a heartbreaking month in the Caribbean, with two Category 5 hurricanes razing island after island.
 If you watched the news reports in the U.S., you’d probably think that there are hardly any inhabitable enough to visit yet.

-At least, that’s what I thought as I stared longingly at my travel bucket list.
-As the hurricanes tore mercilessly across half my list and the images of devastation rolled in, my heart broke for these beautiful places and their people—who depend on tourism for the majority of their economies.
+At least, that’s what I thought as I stared longingly at my travel bucket list–a mainstay in large, bright chalk scrawled on my kitchen wall.
+As the hurricanes tore mercilessly across half my list and the images of devastation rolled in, my heart broke for these beautiful places and their people.

-It’s true that a few islands will take over a year (or more) to recover, but I’m writing this on the plane back from my winter adventure, and I can tell you: Turks and Caicos is open for business.
+It’s true that a few islands will take years to recover, but I’m writing this on the plane back from my winter adventure, and I can tell you: Turks and Caicos is already open for business.

 In fact, I could barely tell that anything had happened.
 If I didn’t know in advance that Turks and Caicos took a direct hit from Hurricane Irma (and just barely missed being in Hurricane Maria’s eye), I wouldn’t have even known that it was impacted at all.

-Only by riding around with a local who pointed out the brand new power poles, a few roofs here and there that were under repair, and some palm trees that looked a little ragged, was I able to see remnants of Irma and Maria’s wrath.
+Only by riding around with a local who pointed out the brand new power poles, a few roofs here and there that were under repair, and some palm trees that upon closer inspection looked a little more ragged than others, was I able to see remnants of Irma and Maria’s wrath.

 Yes—it was a tough hit for the British territory.
 Yes, some people were without power for 62 days.
 And yes—there was a marina that suffered around $12M in damage.
 All that you probably saw on the news.
 But what you haven’t seen reported is how quickly Provo cleaned up—and they did one helluva job at it.